 Believe it or not, trauma to the gum line is most often caused by a toothbrush.
 That’s right, vigorous toothbrushers are actually more likely than those who don’t brush their teeth at all to develop receding gums later in life.
 This does not mean that you should forego brushing your teeth however.
 That would put you at a much higher risk for gum disease and cavities, and therefore tooth loss and gum recession.
 What this does mean is that you should be sure to practice careful tooth brushing habits.

 If you want to keep your teeth clean by brushing, but also protect your gums, then follow these pointers:

 - Use a soft bristled toothbrush.
 Some people claim their teeth just don’t feel clean unless they use medium or hard bristles.
 Trust your Lake Forest dental office when we say that soft bristles do the job just as well, and have the added benefit of protecting your gums.

 - Brush in circles, not up or down or side to side.

 - Brush teeth for at least two minutes twice a day.
 Don’t forget to floss once a day, too.
-(By skipping a daily floss, you’re missing up to 40 percent of your teeth’s surfaces!)
+Flossing cleans the 40 percent of your teeth’s surfaces not touched by brushing.